 World Class Chicago

 A superior American city with leading law firms, as well as research, cultural and not-for-profit institutions, corporations and government agencies in virtually every area of endeavor, Chicago offers unparalleled resources for law students.
-In addition to being a major U.S. tourist destination, this is one of the most livable major cities in the country.

 The School of Law library, a place to study, conduct research, and collaborate with classmates, houses publications from all branches of government and expert explanations of the law in both print and electronic forms.
 Tables, carrels, group study rooms, and informal seating provide a variety of spaces for student use.
 The library's resources, including more than 400,000 volumes, enhance Loyola's broad-based law curriculum and support the research interests of students and faculty.
 Reference librarians, all of whom hold the JD degree, provide research assistance, teach basic and advanced legal research classes, and offer specialized research training.